 A generation between Corpse Flower’s blooms

 A generation waited.
 And now today’s generation has experienced what for most is a once-in-a-lifetime event – a stinking good bloom that comes and goes inside of about 48 hours.
 Blink and you’ll miss it.
-And HI Travel Tales was not about to miss this event in the Biology Department at Sacramento State’s “Living Gallery.”
+And we were not about to miss this event in the Biology Department at Sacramento State’s “Living Gallery.”

 According to biology professor Ron Coleman, thousands of people had poured through on March 24-25 alone, as the plant began to bloom.
 Dozens had traveled from around the state to experience it.
 More than 24,000 had tuned into the live stream.

 Yes, this odoriferous Corpse Flower that’s native to Western Sumatra was pretty popular since its bloom is a rarity anywhere in the world.
 Popular enough to have a constant stream of selfies and photos being snapped in front of a tall green tube with a purple flower around the bottom that looked a bit like a huge piece of radicchio.
 Certainly traveling to Sacramento was a lot easier than to Sumatra.

 Nose open!
 Mmmmmm!
 Odoriferous!

 Coleman took his monitoring and overseeing job seriously when we were there.
 He manned a door to the case that housed the flower, opening and closing it for daring would-be sniffers: “Wanna smell?
 OK, nose open!
 Deep breath!
 MMMMM!
 If you were a vulture that would be the dinner bell!”